Everything you need to know about hair rollers, right here!

 We’re spoiled with so many choices and endless options of hair styling tools.
 This is a good thing of course, but many of these seemingly easy-to-use tools actually turn out to be quite tricky.
 Hair rollers, which appear to be a rather simple and straightforward tool, can actually be rather complicated.
 But once you have the basics down, they can soon become your new hair BFF, trust us!
-Whether you’re using rollers to add curls and volume to straight hair, or stretching out and maximizing curly hair even more, we’ve compiled an easy step-by-step tutorial on how to use hair rollers.
+Whether you’re using rollers to add curls and volume to straight hair, or stretching out and maximizing curly hair even more, we’ve got all the info you need on how to use hair rollers:

 Step 1: Choose your rollers.

 Choose your rollers based on the size of the curl you want and how much time you have for styling.
 If you’re pressed for time then go for a hot roller or a velcro roller.
 You can also use a hair dryer on non heated rollers to speed up the process and avoid unwanted frizz.

 Prep your hair with a styling lotion and apply it section by section to your entire head, whether hair is wet or dry, before rolling.
 Styling lotions are essential to the hair rolling process; a setting lotion, styling foam or mousse like Nexxus Styling Mousse Plus will work great here too, as the products provide a light hold and also add volume.
 You may not want to substitute them for a holding spray, unless you want to end up with crispy and crunchy curls.
 If you do, no judgment!